0xGupta/General_Writeups/Challenges/SSTI/README.md

 <img src="../image/ssti_test.png" alt="ssti_test" width="500"/>

-HTTP 400, this is not what we expected, it is a get request, lets try with URL encoded payload `lang=%5f%5f%24%7b%37%2a%37%7d%5f%5f%3a%3a%2e%78`, and whola!!! our input `7*7` has been processed by server and as 49, and because of no controller definition for given value we are getting the server side error.
+HTTP 400, this is not what we expected, it is a get request, lets try with URL encoded payload `lang=%5f%5f%24%7b%37%2a%37%7d%5f%5f%3a%3a%2e%78`, and voila!!! our input `7*7` has been processed by server and returned 49, and because of no controller definition for given value we are getting the server side error.

 <img src="../image/ssti_validate.png" alt="ssti_validate.png" width="500"/>